REVOgati/Ecommerce_Consumer_Behaviour/README.md

    - reordered - If the re-order took place ( is in binary of 0 or 1)

-   - department_id - specific department identity that a  product is part of
+   - department_id - specific department identity that an ordered product is part of.

    - department - name of department